 Huntingdon is a somewhat small borough located in the state of Pennsylvania.
 With a population of 7,029 people and four constituent neighborhoods, Huntingdon is the 190th largest community in Pennsylvania.
 Huntingdon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Huntingdon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Huntingdon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Huntingdon is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Huntingdon who work in teaching (12.86%), office and administrative support (12.73%), and sales jobs (10.13%).
+There are especially a lot of people living in Huntingdon who work in office and administrative support (14.98%), food service (11.40%), and teaching (11.19%).

-The per capita income in Huntingdon in 2010 was $18,144, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,576 for a family of four.
+The per capita income in Huntingdon in 2010 was $17,119, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $68,476 for a family of four.

 The people who call Huntingdon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntingdon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Huntingdon include Irish, Italian, English, and Polish.

 The most common language spoken in Huntingdon is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.